takodotpng/takodotpng/README.md

 about me ;
 - i really like pokemon, vocaloid, twisted wonderland, black butler, bugs, and dinosaurs :)
 - if you don't like seeing a specific type of animal/need a tw please tell me! i like to send pictures of animals i find cute to my friends (including insects, arachnids, amphibians, and reptiles)
-- really shy but always happy to talk about my interests to people!!
+- i LOVE yapping about my interests, if i start it probably means i like you

 talk to me about ;
 - pokemon!! currently hyperfixating :)